jrom876/sciCalc/README.md

 Please do not use the bpf2Calc and bpf3Calc files until further notice.

-This app is in early development and still needs documentation, verification, optimization, unit clarification, and general clean-up.
+This app is in early development and still needs lots of work, but it is still quite functional.

+Feel free to branch off and fix stuff.